llxxbb/TaskLoader/README.md

 # TaskLoader

-Automatic to load tasks, dispatch them to multiple threads to process it.
+Automatic to load tasks, dispatch them to multiple threads to process them.

 ## Features

-- Don't worry about how often and how many tasks will be load
+- Because of auto loading, no queue, so no blocking problems.
-- Configurations can be changed at run time.
+- Configurations can be changed at run time, include thread number, idle time, load size, stop it or run it.

 ## Usage